csommerl/js_101/small_problems/small_problems_notes.md

 - unclear explanation: https://launchschool.com/exercises/c55f9982

 # Lessons/Insights
+- Use constants for conversions (https://launchschool.com/exercises/91eb6f09)
+- write a separate function when using reduce
+- use truthy/falsy values in conditionals, without a need for an equality operator
 - This technique of using objects to perform conversions is a common idiom that you can use in a wide variety of situations, often resulting in code that is easier to read, understand, and maintain.
+- Use slice (rather than substring) to use negative numbers to cut off the end of a string

 # Easy 1
 https://launchschool.com/exercise_sets/e4d53458